anthonyalbertyn/log/README.md

 and to assign uuid's as 'artistId' for artists and 'albumId' records.
 In the new data structure, the records reference only the artistId.

-I decided to make the frontend app decide how it wants to pagenate data, and not have this dictated by the endpoints as the frontend app displays data in ascending order or albumTitle for records and ascending order of artistName for artists and when search is applied the data will change.
+I decided to make the frontend app control pagination, and not have this dictated by the endpoints as the frontend app displays data in ascending order or albumTitle for records and ascending order of artistName for artists and when search is applied the data will change.
 Greg's endpoints could not perform search queries, so the way he structured his unsorted Json files into paginated endpoints was not useful.

-I considered using Redux for state management, but because this is a very small app, I decided go with state on App to manage records and artists state.
+I considered using Redux for state management, but because this is a very small app, I decided to go with state on App to manage records and artists state.
 Using Redux though would have resulted in less clutter within App.js would have been useful if the scope of this task was to implement data persitance.

 ### The old data structure looked like this: